parasoft/parasoft-demo-app/README.md

 | Broker URL  |       `localhost:9092`         |
 | Group ID    |       `inventory-operation`    |

-> For simplicity, messages produced or consumed in this application will be in partition 0 of the topics.
+> For simplicity, messages produced or consumed in this application will be in partition 0 of the Kafka topics.
 > When the expected behavior is to consume messages from both inside and outside this application(e.g. in SOAtest & Virtualize),
 > make sure to use different group ID for the external consumer.